allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 depend on external dependencies hidden by the abstraction of ports.
 Just as a quick reminder, outbound ports, from the domain perspective, are only declared as interfaces.

-These dependencies stand for the following underlying operations:
+External dependencies (outbound ports) of Article domain stand for:
 * persisting and retrieving an article,
 * retrieving an author,
 * notifying the author about the successful publication of an article,
 * posting information about an article to social media,
-* sending a message, triggered either by article creation or retrieval, to a message broker so that it could be potentially consumed by other services forming parts of the bigger system we are developing.
+* sending a message, triggered either by article creation or retrieval, to a message broker.

 ```
 public class ArticleService {